Skip to content

 This means that there are no increased tariffs or exclusions due to pre-existing conditions or lifelong caps on insurance cover.

-With 544 practicing doctors per 100,000 inhabitants, access to medical help is guaranteed everywhere and at all times.
+With 552 practicing doctors per 100,000 inhabitants, access to medical help is guaranteed everywhere and at all times.

 The comprehensive insurance coverage includes high-quality treatments, from flu-like infections to heart surgery, as well as free annual check-ups for adults and excellent support for expectant mothers (see pregnancy).

-Outpatient healthcare
+Outpatient Healthcare

 Dentists

-For adults, statutory health insurance companies pay for two dental check-ups a year and a dental scaling, i.e. the removal of hard dental plaque.
+For adults, statutory health insurance companies pay for two dental check-ups a year and dental scaling, i.e. the removal of hard dental plaque.

 Every two years, health insurance companies cover the costs of early detection of periodontitis, the so-called periodontal screening index.